 A very peculiar association I have encountered more than once is that with the name of Pythagoras.
 I was quite surprised to find the note A = 432 Hz addressed as ‘Pythagorean tuning’.

 Pythagoras is beyond the scope of this article and discussing Pythagorean tuning would lead us too far astray.
-However I would like to point out that none of the historical sources available on this semi-mythical character make any mention of frequencies of vibration, simply because at that time the assignment of a numerical value representing a periodic frequency had not been yet introduced (as far as we know).
-Furthermore all the texts available were written after the lifetime of Pythagoras.
-We do not posses any written material by Pythagoras himself.
+However, I would like to point out that none of the historical sources available on this semi-mythical character make any mention of frequencies of vibration, simply because at that time the assignment of a numerical value representing a periodic frequency had not been yet introduced (as far as we know).
+Furthermore, all the texts available were written after the lifetime of Pythagoras.
+We do not possess any written material by Pythagoras himself.

 The Pythagorean tuning system is based on a cycle of ‘pure fifths’ (the 3/2 ratio found in the harmonic series).
 This tuning is not the one commonly in use today and one of the reasons is because a full cycle of 12 fifths should coincide with 7 octaves, but it actually doesn’t.
 The difference between the note we land on after stacking 12 fifths and the one we land on after 7 octaves is known as ‘Pythagorean comma’ (ratio 531441:524288).